material-motion/material-motion/community_index/README.md

 Awesome.
 We've provided some recommendations below.

 **API names**: API names in the Starmap are not prescriptive.
 Use your best judgment.
 Follow your platform or language's conventions.

-### Suggested repository naming convention

-The naming convention we suggest for repositories is:

-    <your organization>-<starmap concept>-<language|platform>

-Note that everything is lower-case.
-We recommend using hyphens to separate words.

-The following names match the convention:

-- material-motion-expression-tween-objc
-- material-motion-expression-tween-swift
-- material-motion-expression-tween-android
-- material-motion-expression-tween-web
-- material-motion-runtime-objc
-- acme-corp-language-tween-swift

-The following names do not match the convention:

-- SwiftTweenLanguage
-- TweenLanguage
-- material-motion-Runtime